Astoa3/Vehicle-Sales-API/README.md

-  Notes: I haven't created an API, before and was confused on the endpoints and how to get the data that wasn't example data
+  Notes: I haven't created an API, before and was confused on the endpoints and how to get the data that wasn't example data. http:APILink/inventory/{make}
-  Example:
-   http:APILink/inventory/{make}

    I had the properties set for